HarvardPL/formulog/docs/tutorial/tutorial.md

     pred_wf(G, P3, T).
 ```

-The leaves us just handling variables; to do so, we need to define what it means to look up a variable in an environment.
+That leaves us just handling variables; to do so, we need to define what it means to look up a variable in an environment.
 Formulog's first-order functional programming comes in handy for defining this type of helper function:

 ```